 - Directed-Vented Built-in Fireplaces – These are gas fireplaces that require ventilation.
-This can be through a pipe that you install or it can be directed through an existing chimney that you already have.
+This can be through a pipe that you install or directly through an existing chimney you already have.
 They often produce an orange or yellow flame.

-- Ventless Built-in Fireplaces – These are gas fireplaces that don’t require any ventilation at all.
+- Ventless Built-in Fireplaces – These are gas fireplaces that don’t require any ventilation.
 Although a lack of ventilation is nice, a different type of gas is required that usually produces a blue flame instead of orange or yellow.

-Any kind of fireplace that runs on gas will require you to have a new gas line run to the area where this fireplace will be located.
-This can be a costly construction project, and in many apartments and condos, it may not even be possible to do.
+Any fireplace that runs on gas will require you to have a new gas line run to the area where this fireplace will be located.
+This can be a costly construction project, and it may not even be possible in many apartments and condos.

-While the direct-vented gas fireplaces try to better replicate the color of a real flame from a fireplace that uses wood, they tend to still fall short and not quite look as realistic as they should.
-The ventless gas fireplaces are completely artificial-looking and not a good choice at all if you want a more authentic experience.
+While the direct-vented gas fireplaces try to replicate the color of a real flame from a fireplace that uses wood, they tend to fall short and not look as realistic as they should.
+The ventless gas fireplaces are completely artificial-looking and not a good choice if you want a more authentic experience.

 While gas fireplaces tend to be a cheaper alternative to ones that use wood, they still aren’t quite as cost-effective as an electric fireplace.

-There is a huge variety of electric fireplaces on the market and not all are created equally.
+There is a wide variety of electric fireplaces on the market, and not all are created equal.
 That being said, they will usually fit into one of these four categories:

-- Electric Fireplace Mantel – An fireplace mantel is a combination unit that looks like a fireplace that is more traditional.
-Sometimes it can be one complete unit, but often it comes in two separate pieces that are installed together.
-These types of fireplaces can also come as part of a full entertainment center or a TV stand.
+- Electric Fireplace Mantel – A fireplace mantel is a combination unit that looks like a more traditional fireplace.
+Sometimes it can be one complete unit, but it often comes in two separate pieces installed together.
+These fireplaces can also be part of a full entertainment center or a TV stand.

-- Wall Mount Electric Fireplace – These are electric fireplaces that can be mounted on the wall or sometimes even inserted directly into the drywall.
-When you buy one of these units they usually have all of the mounting equipment ready for you to do it yourself.
-However, for larger units, you may need to call for pros to come install it for you.
+- Wall Mount Electric Fireplace – These electric fireplaces can be mounted on the wall or even inserted directly into the drywall.
+When you buy one of these units, they usually have all of the mounting equipment ready for you to do it yourself.
+However, you may need to call a local pro to install it for you for larger units.

-- Electric Fireplace Insert – These are electric fireplace units that can be installed directly into your existing fireplace.
-If you already have an open hearth style fireplace with a traditional brick chimney, these can result in one of the most authentic fireplace experiences.
+- Electric Fireplace Insert – These electric fireplace units can be installed directly into your existing fireplace.
+If you already have an open hearth-style fireplace with a traditional brick chimney, this can result in one of the most authentic fireplace experiences.

-- Freestanding Electric Fireplaces – These are similar to a space heater but they are made to look more like a fireplace than a simple mobile heating source.
-While it can be useful to move your fireplace from room to room as needed, they tend to look the cheapest and not very realistic.
+- Freestanding Electric Fireplaces are similar to a space heater but are made to look more like a fireplace than a simple mobile heating source.
+While it can be useful to move your fireplace from room to room as needed, they tend to look cheap and not very realistic.

-When it comes to fireplaces, electric fireplaces are one of the most cost-effective ways for you to keep your home warm during the winter months.
-This is especially true if you have multiple electric fireplaces in your home set up for zone heating.
-Even when paying extra for a high-end fireplace that runs on electricity, it eventually ends up paying for itself with all of the additional savings compared to wood or gas.
+When it comes to fireplaces, MagikFlame electric fireplaces are one of the most cost-effective ways to keep your home warm during the winter months.
+This is especially true if you have multiple electric fireplaces set up for zone heating in your home.
+Even when paying extra for a high-end fireplace that runs on electricity, it eventually ends up paying for itself with all the additional savings compared to wood or gas.

-Many electric fireplaces come with a remote control or a smartphone app that can be used to switch the fireplace on or off, control the thermostat, and toggle other options depending on the model that you have.
+Many electric fireplaces come with a remote control or a smartphone app that can switch the fireplace on or off, control the thermostat, and toggle other options depending on the model you have.

-If you look in electric fireplaces, you will find that many have a physical log set to better simulate a real fireplace that is fueled by wood.
+If you look up electric fireplaces, you will find that many have a physical log set to better simulate a real fireplace fueled by wood.

 Because electric fireplaces don’t actually burn anything, it significantly reduces the chance of starting a house fire compared to one that burns gas or wood.
 This also means that it is not adding any carbon monoxide into your home.
 However, be sure to always have both carbon monoxide detectors and smoke alarms for safety.

 So what’s the answer to the big question: are electric fireplaces tacky?
-If you simply buy the cheapest one you can find off of Amazon, yes, it probably is.
-However, if you properly invest and get a quality one like MagikFlame with holographic technology that simulates realistic flames, then they are almost indistinguishable from the real thing.
+If you simply buy the cheapest one you can find from Amazon, yes, it probably is.
+However, if you properly invest and get a quality one like MagikFlame with holographic technology that simulates realistic flames, they are almost indistinguishable from the real thing.

 Not only can a quality fireplace look absolutely classy in your home, but you get all the benefits that come with a fireplace that burns wood without all of the extra work and hassle that comes with them.

-First, it needs to sufficiently put out enough heat to warm the area.
-If it can’t properly warm the room or needs help from an additional electric heater, then it isn’t doing its primary job.
+First, it needs to put out enough heat to warm the area sufficiently.
+It isn’t doing its primary job if it can’t properly warm the room or needs help from an additional electric heater.

 Second, it needs to realistically simulate the actual look and atmosphere that comes with a fireplace that burns wood.
-The flames should look realistic but also have additional elements that help add to the full immersion of the fireplace.
+The flames should look realistic and have additional elements that help add to the total immersion of the fireplace.

-Let’s cover how electric fireplaces make heat and how they produce their flame visuals so that you can make sure you are buying an electric fireplace that fits these requirements.
+Let’s cover how electric fireplaces make heat and how they produce their flame visuals to make sure you buy an electric fireplace that fits these requirements.

 Electric fireplaces primarily make heat through convection.
 First, the fireplace draws cooler air from the room into the fireplace itself.
-Inside, a heat source like a heating coil will make the air warm.
+Inside, a heat source like a heating coil will warm the air.
 Then the warm air is circulated back out into the room.

 The heating units within electric fireplaces can vary quite a bit depending on the quality of the model.
 Before buying one, you should compare how much heat they put out.
 The heat will be measured as a BTU number.
 This stands for British Thermal Unit.
 The higher BTUs, the more heat that this fireplace can produce.

 Dimplex has a fireplace, the Dimplex Opti Myst, that uses light projected onto water vapor to produce its flame visuals.
 While this looks decent, it isn’t quite as realistic as it could be.
-For a very realistic experience, something like MagikFlame should be considered.
+For an authentic experience, something like MagikFlame should be considered.

 MagikFlame has some of the most realistic simulated flames on the market.
-They use futuristic holographic flame technology, projected onto a physical log set.
+They use futuristic holographic flame technology projected onto a physical log set.
 It produces 30 different types of ultra-realistic flames that can be controlled remotely.
-Having such a large amount of flames lets you set the mood exactly right for the occasion.
+Having many flames lets you set the mood exactly right for the occasion.

 The built-in heater of a MagikFlame produces 5,200 BTUs of heat.
 This will help keep your home warm and cozy throughout a cold winter.

-To further add to the immersion of one of their electric fireplaces, MagikFlame also produces realistic crackling log sounds.
+To further add to the engagement of one of their electric fireplaces, MagikFlame also produces realistic crackling log sounds.
 This is a feature that many competitors don’t offer.
-By adding the crackling log sounds to the realistic flame visuals, many guests in your house won’t even realize your fireplace is completely electric.
+By adding the crackling log sounds to the realistic flame visuals, many guests in your house won’t even realize your fireplace is entirely electric.

 MagikFlame offers both a payment plan and financing.
 They regularly have specials and promotions.
-If you think MagikFlame might be right for you and you want to see some pics of their different models, please check out the MagikFlame electric fireplace buying guide.
+If you think MagikFlame might be right for you and want to see some images of their different models, please check out the MagikFlame electric fireplace buying guide.

-You can get electric fireplaces in a wide variety of mantle styles.
-If you look on MagikFlame’s website, you can see all of their different products and the many different styles they have to choose from.
+You can get electric fireplaces in a wide variety of media mantels styles.
+If you look on MagikFlame’s website, you can see all their different products and the many different styles they have to choose from.

 If you have a country-style home and are looking for something more rustic, you can find something with a darker wood with a rich grain and texture.

-For something that is more sleek and modern, look for something with strong lines and shapes, with a minimalist design.
-You want to avoid intricate, ornate detail and instead let the shape of the mantle speak for itself.
+For something more sleek and modern, look for something with strong lines and shapes, with a minimalist design.
+You want to avoid intricate, ornate detail and instead let the shape of the mantel speak for itself.

-If you are interested in a more luxurious and grand look, choose a mantle with a more ornate design.
-Crown molding on your mantle is a great option if you want the fireplace in your home to have a sense of luxury.
+If you are interested in a more luxurious and grand look, choose a mantel with a more ornate design.
+Crown molding on your mantel is a great option if you want the fireplace in your home to have a sense of luxury.

-There are a lot of other mantle styles that you can choose from for electric fireplaces.
-If you are really adventurous, you can even break out the tools and choose to build a custom mantle for yourself.
+There are a lot of other mantel styles that you can choose from for electric fireplaces.
+If you are really adventurous, you can even break out the tools and decide to build a custom mantel for yourself.

-If you enjoy woodworking and incredibly rewarding DIY projects, you might want to consider building your own custom mantle for your fireplace that runs on electricity.
-Just make sure that you leave the proper space under the mantle for the fireplace insert by checking the dimensions on the manufacturer’s website.
-As long as you have the correct dimensions, you can build your custom mantle and have it ready for the fireplace insert to be installed once it arrives.
+If you enjoy woodworking and incredibly rewarding DIY projects, you might consider building your own custom mantel for your electric fireplace.
+Just make sure that you leave the proper space under the mantel for the fireplace insert by checking the dimensions on the manufacturer’s website.
+As long as you have the correct dimensions, you can build your custom mantel and have it ready for the fireplace insert to be installed once it arrives.

 Just keep in mind that if you go this route, you want to exercise proper safety precautions and use all necessary safety gear like eye protection and protective work gloves.
 This is especially important if you choose to use any power tools during your project.

 Yes, absolutely.
-Just like a custom mantle, you can purchase a fireplace insert that is completely electric.
+Just like a custom mantel, you can purchase a completely electric fireplace insert.
 MagikFlame makes inserts like these that can be installed directly into an open hearth or other fireplaces that you already have in your home.

 This is an excellent option for fireplaces that run on wood or gas.
-Not only will you have a much more cost-effective way to heat your home when it is cold outside, but it is a lot safer for you and your family as well.
+Not only will you have a much more cost-effective way to heat your home when it is cold outside, but it is also a lot safer for you and your family.